Max Jones (ice hockey): U.S. National Development Team Program

-Growing up in Rochester, Michigan, Jones played in the renowned junior Honeybaked Hockey program before joining the U.S National Development Team.
+Growing up in Rochester, Michigan, Jones played in the junior Honeybaked Hockey program.
 Jones suited up for the U.S. National Development Team during the 2014–15 season.
-In 24 games in the USHL, Jones scored five goals and 10 points, while earning 116 penalty minutes.
+In 24 games in the United States Hockey League (USHL), Jones scored five goals and 10 points, while earning 116 penalty minutes.
 Jones also appeared in 38 games with the U17 team, scoring 18 goals and 28 points, as well as earning 189 penalty minutes.

 London Knights

-Jones was selected by the London Knights of the OHL in the first round, 18th overall, in the 2014 OHL Priority Selection.
+Jones was selected by the London Knights of the Ontario Hockey League (OHL) in the first round, 18th overall, in the 2014 OHL Priority Selection.
 Jones joined the Knights for the 2015–16 season.
 Jones appeared in his first career OHL game on September 25, 2015, being held off the score sheet in a 5–3 win over the Hamilton Bulldogs.
 On October 4, Jones earned his first career OHL point, an assist, in a 5–2 victory over the Oshawa Generals.
 In his seventh career OHL game, Jones scored his first goal, as he put the puck past Sault Ste.
 Marie Greyhounds goaltender Brandon Halverson in a 7–2 win on October 17.
 One week later, on October 24, Jones earned his first career OHL hat trick, as he scored three goals, including the overtime winner, in a 4–3 win over the North Bay Battalion.
 On October 31, Jones notched another hat trick, in a 7–0 win over the Saginaw Spirit.
 Overall, Jones finished his rookie season with 28 goals and 52 points in 63 games, helping the Knights to a 105-point season and a third-place finish in the Western Conference.
-Jones made his post-season debut on March 25, 2016, scoring a goal against Michael McNiven of the Owen Sound Attack, and adding an assist, in a 4–1 Knights victory.
+Jones made his OHL post-season debut on March 25, 2016, scoring a goal against Michael McNiven of the Owen Sound Attack, and adding an assist, in a 4–1 Knights victory.
 On March 30, Jones was involved in an incident in which he would earn a 12-game suspension from the OHL for a blind-side bodycheck on Justin Barack of the Attack.
 Jones returned from his suspension to play in the third game of the Knights J. Ross Robertson Cup final series against the Niagara IceDogs.
 Jones helped the Knights clinch the championship, as London swept Niagara in four games, to earn a berth in the 2016 Memorial Cup.